haewold/todo_project/README.md

 To install django and djangorestframework, just type pip install django and pip install djangorestframework

+There is a file name test.rest, to use it, Download "REST Client" from VSCode Extensions.
+Make sure to start the virtual environment first before using test.rest

 -----------------------------

 # Type python manage.py createsuperuser to create a super user account